 Cut the shortbread into bars using the lines you scored the dough with as a guide.
 Let the cookies cool completely before removing them from the pan.

-You can also use a round cake pan to make these buttery shortbread cookies.
-Place a large circle of parchment paper in the bottom of the cake pan before adding the cookie dough.
+You can also make these buttery shortbread cookies using a round cake pan.
+Before adding the cookie dough, place a large circle of parchment paper on the bottom of the cake pan.

 I have seen recipes that use a cookie cutter to cut out individual cookies and bake them on a parchment-lined baking sheet, but that method yields dry cookies that don’t have the same crumbly texture.

-These delightful Scottish Shortbread cookies ( aka biscuits) can be kept in an airtight container at room temperature for 5-7 days and can also be frozen.
+These delightful Scottish Shortbread cookies ( aka biscuits) can be kept in an airtight container at room temperature for 5-7 days or frozen.

 If you’re looking for the perfect cookie for special occasions, dip the shortbread cookie in melted chocolate.
 That makes them even harder to resist and more delicious.